The Very Definitely Final Dungeon

 - The same goes for the Chaotic Realm in Aria of Sorrow, except the Chaotic Realm map doesn't even display.

 - The Inverted Castle in Symphony of the Night.

 - In Order of Ecclesia, Dracula's Castle itself becomes this.

 - The Legend of Zelda series never fails to offer these:

 - Level 9, Death Mountain, in the original NES game.
 You know you're there: "Spectacle Rock" is the overground architecture in the first quest (and the map, a skull, is by far the largest in the game).
+In the second quest it's in the very top-left corner, and the dungeon map is shaped like Ganon's head and is roughly as large.
 The music is much creepier than that used in the first eight dungeons, there are much stronger enemies that only appear in Level 9 in either quest, and these levels are much more mazelike than their predecessors.
 In addition, if you don't have all eight Triforce pieces, a guardian awaits in the first room beyond the entrance with some gratuitous Engrish.

 - In The Legend of Zelda: Majora's Mask the final dungeon, set within a terrifying grimacing moon, appears to be a beautiful field containing a single tree with children playing around it.
 Children wearing the masks of all the bosses.

 - In Oracle of Ages the villain spends the entire game building the final dungeon, right next to the village, and it ominously gets taller and taller as her plot progresses.
 Also, It's All Upstairs from Here.